MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: Related Work

 \subsection{Moral Evaluation Datasets and Benchmarks}

 To ensure models operate within human moral norms, researchers have developed various moral evaluation datasets and benchmarks.
 ETHICS~\cite{hendrycks2020ETHICS}, an early effort in this field, consists of crowdsourced moral judgements in contextualized scenarios.
 Scruples~\cite{lourie2021scruples} provides a large-scale collection of real-life anecdotes and ethical dilemmas sourced from the internet, designed to test models' abilities to make judgements and respond to complex ethical situations.
 MoralExceptQA~\cite{jin2022moralexceptqa} introduces a challenge set for moral judgements on cases that involve potentially permissible moral exceptions.
 MoralBench~\cite{ji2024moralbench} adapts MFQ and MFVs to offer a more nuanced assessment of alignment across different moral dimensions.
 MoralChoice~\cite{scherrer2024moralchoice} evaluates models by presenting low-ambiguity and high-ambiguity moral scenarios to assess responses.
 CMoralEval~\cite{yu2024cmoraleval}, which includes Chinese moral anomalies collected from TV programs and newspapers, examines model responses to diverse moral situations, especially for Chinese language models.
 Similarly, DAILYDILEMMAS~\cite{chiu2024dailydilemmas} explores model responses to complex ethical dilemmas, analyzing the values behind the chosen actions.
 However, these datasets and benchmarks are primarily designed for LLMs and are limited to text-only modality.
-To bridge the gap for multimodal moral evaluation benchmark, we propose M³oralBench.
+To bridge the gap for multimodal moral evaluation benchmark, we propose MM-MoralBench, which extends the modality beyond text and incorporates more comprehensive moral tasks.
+Our experiments demonstrate that multimodal settings introduce unique alignment challenges, specifically by increasing the complexity of moral perception and thereby magnifying the performance disparity between models, which offers higher discriminability than text-based evaluations.